 It’s theoretically possible to scan open source code manually.
 Your developers could review it by hand to look for coding mistakes that may create vulnerabilities.

 Advanced SCA tools, like JFrog Xray, can also scan binaries, such as container images and application executables.
 This means that they can detect risks even if you are borrowing open source software via a binary distribution channel (such as a public container registry).
-You can check it for open source vulnerabilities prior to deploying it inside your environment.
+Which allows you to check it for vulnerabilities before deploying it inside your environment.

 While the deployment process for SCA tools varies from tool to tool, it generally boils down to:

 - Set up the tool if it needs to be hosted on-premises.
 Alternatively, if it’s a SaaS solution (which is a deployment option supported by Xray), you can use it without setting it up yourself.

 - Integrate the tool with your software delivery pipeline so that scans are performed whenever open source is integrated into a codebase.
 Ideally, you will run scans against both source code and binaries, in order to maximize your chances of detecting security or licensing issues.

 For details on setting up JFrog Xray as an open source vulnerability scanning solution, you’re welcome to refer to this documentation.